This Coorgi chicken curry is a coconutty home-style chicken curry from the serene hills of Coorg in Southern India!

 I should also mention about the special cuisine of Coorg and my today’s recipe is one of its very popular delicacies.
-It is Coorgi style country chicken curry.
+It is Coorgi chicken curry which is a home-style curried chicken from the hills of Coorg.

 My today’s recipe is a very traditional chicken curry from Coorg and this one is made with country chicken.
 The use of grated coconut lends a very special taste to the curry sauce.